Desno365/Desno365.github.io/minecraft/portal2-mod/index.md

 ## Installation instructions

 • Download the zip that contains the necessary files.

 • Extract it with a [file manager](http://lmgtfy.com/?q=file+manager+android) (I use ES File Explorer) or with your computer.

-• <u>IMPORTANT</u>: Move the "portal-sounds" folder in the /sdcard directory of the internal-memory.
+• <u>IMPORTANT</u>: Move the "portal-sounds" folder in the "/sdcard/games/com.mojang/" folder.

 • Install textures.

-• Import the script from local storage in Blocklauncher.
+• Import the script from local storage in Blocklauncher and enable it.

 • Enjoy! ;)

 ---